TeamMeanMachine/meanlib/README.md

 This program will print "Enabling robot!" followed by "Beginning teleoperated mode!" as soon as it's enabled in teleop from the Driver Station.

-Being driven by Kotlin coroutines, long-running operations can easily be run in parallel with one another.
+Being driven by Kotlin coroutines, long-running actions can easily be run in parallel with one another.

 ```kotlin